Infinidat/infi.clickhouse_orm/docs/querysets.md

 Slicing
 -------

-It is possible to get a specific item from the queryset by index:
+It is possible to get a specific item from the queryset by index (**not applicable to AioDatabase)**:

       qs = Person.objects_in(database).order_by('last_name', 'first_name')
       first = qs[0]